FAQs

 For legal / liability reasons, we cannot take in stray dogs OR dogs who have any history of aggression, therefore you must be able to show proof that this is your dog (medical records, etc.).
 All dogs will be thoroughly temperament tested when being considered.

-In general, dogs adopted within the past six months may be returned more easily, as we still have recent knowledge of their behavior and needs.
-For dogs adopted more than six months ago, each case will be carefully evaluated, as circumstances and the dog’s behavior may have changed significantly over time.
+Requests to return a dog are evaluated at our discretion, with the safety and well-being of people and animals as our top priority.
+Dogs adopted within the past six months may be more readily considered for return due to our recent knowledge of their needs.
+For dogs adopted more than six months ago, each case will be carefully reviewed, as behavior and circumstances may have changed.

 We thoroughly appreciate your desire to help, however we want to assure you that our Intake Team monitors all of the Houston area shelters very closely every day.
 Most of the shelters notify us automatically when a GSD comes in, and we have volunteers who monitor Facebook, Pet Finder, Adopt A Pet, and many other websites where dogs are listed online on a daily basis.
 That being said, forwarding us listings from shelters and social media is unnecessary.